Ho Chi Minh: Birth of the Democratic Republic of Vietnam

-Becoming president
+President of North Vietnam

-The 1954 Geneva Accords concluded between France and the Việt Minh, allowing the latter's forces to regroup in the North whilst anti-Communist groups settled in the South.
-His Democratic Republic of Vietnam relocated to Hanoi and became the government of North Vietnam, a Communist-led one-party state.
+The 1954 Geneva Conference concluded the war between France and the Việt Minh, allowing the latter's forces to regroup in the North whilst anti-Communist groups settled in the South.
+Hồ's Democratic Republic of Vietnam relocated to Hanoi and became the government of North Vietnam, a Communist-led one-party state.
 Following the Geneva Accords, there was to be a 300-day period in which people could freely move between the two regions of Vietnam, later known as South Vietnam and North Vietnam.
-During the 300 days, Diệm and CIA adviser Colonel Edward Lansdale staged a campaign to convince people to move to South Vietnam.
-The campaign was particularly focused on Vietnam's Catholics, who were to provide Diệm's power base in his later years, with the use of the slogan "God has gone south".
-Between 800,000 and 1,000,000 people migrated to the South, mostly Catholics.
-At the start of 1955, French Indochina was dissolved, leaving Diệm in temporary control of the South.
+During the 300 days, Ngô Đình Diệm and CIA adviser Colonel Edward Lansdale staged a campaign to convince Northerners, particularly Catholics to move to South Vietnam.
+The CIA's efforts played a minimal role, as Catholic migrants were driven primarily by their own convictions and circumstances rather than external psychological operations.
+Between 800,000 and 1 million people migrated to the South.
+With the withdrawal from the French Union and the dissolution of French Indochina in early 1955, Diem assumed temporary control of South Vietnam.